HealthCatalyst/SSIS/R Extensibility Instructions.md

 2. Verify your R script runs in RGui on the ETL Server (i.e., you can push predictions to the desired table)

-3. Check that the R.exe **folder** has been added to path
-    1. Open PowerShell and see if the R.exe **folder** is in your PATH by typing `R.exe`
-    2. If R cannot be found, add it to the **system** path via [these instructions](http://www.itprotoday.com/management-mobility/how-can-i-add-new-folder-my-system-path); note: this might be `C:\Program Files\R\R-3.4.4\bin`
-    3. Reopen PowerShell and see that `R` starts without errors by typing `R.exe`

-4. Test your script in PowerShell
-   1. Test your script using `Rscript <PATH\YOUR_SCRIPT_NAME>` and make sure that predictions are inserted into the database
-   2. Verify that a log was created in the folder where your script lives
-   3. To ease future debugging, delete the logs that were created in the directory where your script lives

 Before installing the extensibility points, please verify that the user's R scripts run standalone on the desired machine.
 Due to the complexity of the extensibility process, **verifying this now avoids confusion later and reduces debugging time.** Only then should a user proceed to set up the extensibility points.